 Before you start collecting and analyzing user feedback, take some time to think about the questions you want to answer.
 What do you hope to learn from your users?
 What pain points are you trying to address?

 Having a clear question (or questions) in mind will help you focus your efforts—and make sure that you’re getting the most out of your user feedback data.

-Define your user feedback analysis goals upfront.
+Define your analysis goals upfront.

 It’s also important to have a clear idea of what you want to achieve with your user feedback analysis.
 Do you want to improve customer satisfaction?
 Increase conversions?
 Reduce churn?

 Whatever your goals may be, make sure you define them upfront—so you can track your progress over time.

 Don’t rely on just one source of user feedback.
 Collect data from as many# sources as possible—including customer surveys, support tickets, social media, and user testing sessions.

 The more data you have to work with, the easier it will be to identify patterns and trends.
 Plus, you’ll get a more well-rounded view of how users feel about your product.

 With Beamer, you can collect (and analyze) a range of user feedback data—including user comments, NPS scores, and reactions—all from within your app!